vueuse/vueuse/packages/core/useEventListener/index.md

 </template>
 ```

-useEventListener will also return a function that you can call to remove the listener on demand.
+You can also call the returned to unregister the listener.

 ```ts
 import { useEventListener } from '@vueuse/core'